artkonekt/acl/README.md

 $role->revokePermissionTo('edit articles');
 ```

-The `givePermissionTo` and `revokePermissionTo` functions can accept a
-string or a `Konekt\Acl\Models\Permission` object.
+The `givePermissionTo` and `revokePermissionTo` functions can accept a string or a `Permission` object.

 Permissions are inherited from roles automatically.
 Additionally, individual permissions can be assigned to the user too.

 For instance:

 ```php